scm-manager/scm-manager/docs/en/administration/scm-server.md

       enabled: true
     store:
       enabled: true
+  # name of initial admin user (this is normally set over the ui on the first start)
+  initialUser: scmadmin
+  # password of initial admin user (this is normally set over the ui on the first start)
+  initialPassword: scmadmin
+  # if true skip the creation of initial admin user completely
+  skipAdminCreation: false
   ## Warning: Enabling this option can lead to security issue.
   endlessJwt: false
   ## Number of async threads